stribika/stribika.github.io/_posts/2015-01-04-secure-secure-shell.md

 ## Key storage

 You should encrypt your client key files using a strong password.
-Additionally, you can use `ssh-keygen -a $number` to slow down cracking attempts by iterating the hash function many times.
+Additionally, you can use `ssh-keygen -o -a $number` to slow down cracking attempts by iterating the hash function many times.
 You may want to store them on a pendrive and only plug it in when you want to use SSH.
 Are you more likely to lose your pendrive or have your system compromised?
 I don't know.